Metal Inert Gas ( MIG ):

 Technique :

+The basic technique for GMAW is quite simple, since the electrode is fed automatically through the torch.
+By contrast, in gas tungsten arc welding, the welder must handle a welding torch in one hand and a separate filler wire in the other, and in shielded metal arc welding, the operator must frequently chip off slag and change welding electrodes.
+GMAW requires only that the operator guide the welding gun with proper position and orientation along the area being welded.
+Keeping a consistent contact tip-to-work distance (the stick out distance) is important, because a long stick-out distance can cause the electrode to overheat and will also waste shielding gas.
+Stick-out distance varies for different GMAW weld processes and applications.
 For short-circuit transfer, the stick-out is generally 1/4 inch to 1/2 inch, for spray transfer the stickout is generally 1/2 inch.
 The position of the end of the contact tip to the gas nozzle are related to the stickout distance and also varies with transfer type and application.
 The orientation of the gun is also important—it should be held so as to bisect the angle between the workpieces; that is, at 45 degrees for a fillet weld and 90 degrees for welding a flat surface.
 The travel angle, or lead angle, is the angle of the torch with respect to the direction of travel, and it should generally remain approximately vertical.
 However, the desirable angle changes somewhat depending on the type of shielding gas used—with pure inert gases, the bottom of the torch is often slightly in front of the upper section, while the opposite is true when the welding atmosphere is carbon dioxide.

 Quality :

+Two of the most prevalent quality problems in GMAW are dross and porosity.
+If not controlled, they can lead to weaker, less ductile welds.
+Dross is an especially common problem in aluminum GMAW welds, normally coming from particles of aluminum oxide or aluminum nitride present in the electrode or base materials.
+Electrodes and workpieces must be brushed with a wire brush or chemically treated to remove oxides on the surface.
+Any oxygen in contact with the weld pool, whether from the atmosphere or the shielding gas, causes dross as well.
+As a result, sufficient flow of inert shielding gases is necessary, and welding in volatile air should be avoided.
 In GMAW the primary cause of porosity is gas entrapment in the weld pool, which occurs when the metal solidifies before the gas escapes.
 The gas can come from impurities in the shielding gas or on the workpiece, as well as from an excessively long or violent arc.
 Generally, the amount of gas entrapped is directly related to the cooling rate of the weld pool.
 Because of its higher thermal conductivity, aluminum welds are especially susceptible to greater cooling rates and thus additional porosity.
 To reduce it, the workpiece and electrode should be clean, the welding speed diminished and the current set high enough to provide sufficient heat input and stable metal transfer but low enough that the arc remains steady.
 Preheating can also help reduce the cooling rate in some cases by reducing the temperature gradient between the weld area and the base material.

 ADVANTAGES: